There is something exceptionally raw and daring about the experience of hunting with a crossbow.

 It’s typically recommended you use a magnification of three times the usual distance with a cross-bow.

-Always consider the weight of a thermal or night vision scope before purchasing.
+Always consider the weight of a thermal or night vision crossbow scope before purchasing.
 Since crossbows are already heavy instruments, your scope shouldn’t add much weight to this.
 A lightweight scope would be best for anyone entering the field with a crossbow.

 Mounting a lightweight scope to your device will ensure there’s no extra weight affecting your ability to aim and fire the crossbow properly.